bjouellette/KSDS-HThaiML/README.md

 # Activity: Restaurant Menu

-#On the contact page the font awesome is typed exactly like is done in the solution and is still not pulling the icons.
+Note on my assignment: On the contact page the font awesome is typed exactly like is done in the solution and is still not pulling the icons.